juggernaut451/wye/docs/setup.md

     USER: "<user>";

-    PASSWORD: "<password enter on prompt at user creation"
+    PASSWORD: "<password enter on prompt at user creation>"

 7. Create an empty postgres database and run database migration.